farshidhesami/MLflow-Basic-demo/README.md

 ## MLflow  tuturial  for linear regression model :

-Create a project folder  ( mlflow  project) and navigate to it :
+Create a project folder  ( MLflow-Basic-demo ) and navigate to it :
 ```

 0-  Open a VScode and install a package (requirements.txt) in the terminal